tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Tue Aug 14 2007

-Gertrudis Emmerich (a 75-year-old White poor college dropout) entered a church, ready to deliver a speech to religious people.
+Gertrudis Emmerich (a 75-year-old white poor college dropout) entered a church, ready to deliver a speech to religious people.
 She saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Gertrudis Emmerich had extensive experience in preaching her views to theists.
 She was not afraid.
 As Gertrudis Emmerich entered the church, she heared a small rasping noise. she knew that it was because of the wind, and not a sign of angels and demons fighting each other (as angels and demons do not exist).

 Gertrudis Emmerich used practical experience and common sense to point out that there is no such thing as a 'God', only an omniscient, omnipotent, omnibenevolent being, who goes by the name of Alice.
 Gertrudis Emmerich argued that Alice was an impersonal force that can only be understood as a part of nature, similar to that of gravity.